Syntax-Synchronous/PrakritiGPT/README.md

 Ankan Das:

-• developed the backend of the chatbot model
+• Developed the backend of the chatbot model

 Arka Nandi:

-• developed the frontend of the chatbot model
+• Developed the frontend of the chatbot model

 Saptarshi Nath:

-• assisted Ritesh Das in making the discord bot
+• Assisted Ritesh Das in making the discord bot

 Aishwaryya Bhattacharyya:

-• made the powerpoint presentation
+• Made the powerpoint presentation
-• gathered questionnaire for chatbot model/ discord bot
+• Gathered questionnaire for chatbot model/ discord bot
-• assisted Ankan Das in making changes in intents.json file
+• Assisted Ankan Das in making changes in intents.json file

 Nirban Das:

-• collected data sets for chatbot model
+• Collected data sets for chatbot model